ello/ello-spark/README.md

 Noodling with Apache Spark for machine learning

 ## Background
-I was initially resistant to doing a lot with Spark/Scala because Scala frightened me and I didn't think our data was big enough to need a hammer like Spark.
-Since then, I've been converted.
-I've barely scratched the surface of what can be done with a tool like this, but I'm definitely convinced of its power.
+I was initially resistant to exploring Spark in depth.
+For one, Scala frightened me (it still does, but the barrier to entry is less crazy than I thought it was).
+I also didn't think our data was big enough to need a hammer like Spark.
+After spending a few cycles monkeying around with both, I'm a convert.
+I've barely scratched the surface of what can be done, but I'm definitely convinced of the power of this toolset.

 A bit more background: